wiremock/api-template-library/googleapis.com-publicca/index.md

 ---
 slug: "googleapis-com-publicca"
-name: "Public Certificate Authority API"
+title: "Public Certificate Authority API"
 provider: "googleapis.com"
 description: "The Public Certificate Authority API may be used to create and manage\
   \ ACME external account binding keys associated with Google Trust Services' publicly\